 - When slightly cooled, move from the cookie sheet to wire baking racks to cool completely before filling.

-- Melt the chocolate chips in the microwave by heating in 30 second batches and stirring until smooth.
+- Melt the chocolate chips in the microwave by heating in 30-second batches and stirring until smooth.
 Pour in the cream, stir to combine.
-If mixture is too thick, add a little more cream at a time until proper consistency is reached.
+If the mixture is too thick, add a little more cream at a time until proper consistency is reached.